MalikBabaar/aiops_project/README.md

 ### 1. Fetch Logs from JBoss Server

 - Obtain raw logs from your JBoss server (e.g., `server.log`).
-- Logs can be collected via SSH, file transfer, or using log shippers like Filebeat or Fluentd.
+- Logs can be collected via Filebeat.

 ### 2. Parse Logs with Regex